-To kick-off, a midlife crisis typically occurs in individuals between the age of 40 to 59 years old.
-It can begin gradually, increasing in its intensity over time, or it can make itself known all of sudden.
+A midlife crisis typically occurs in individuals between the age of 40 to 59 years old.
+It can begin gradually in both men and women, increasing in its intensity over time, or it can make itself known all of sudden.

 “When did this happen!?
 Am I turning into my dad?”